LITTLE VENICE, LONDON ZOO , CAMDEN MARKET AND REGENTS CANAL

-This route only takes 2 days cruising allowing you plenty of time for sightseeing and using the boat as your accommodation base in the heart of London!
+This lock free route only takes 2 days cruising allowing you plenty of time for sightseeing and using the boat as your accommodation base in the heart of London!

 Along the Regents Canal moorings are provided at Kingsland, Battlebridge and Cumberland Basins all by prior arrangement, and at St.Pancras, east of Islington Tunnel, Little Venice, Bulls Bridge, Cowley Lock, Limehouse, and Brentford Gauging Lock.

 Also moorings at Little Venice, Camden, Kings Cross, Islington, Victoria Park-Old Ford Lock 8(just before the junction with the Hertford Union canal) ,

 For Tourist information about London go to the visit london link (below under useful links).

 From your mooring cruise to the end of the Slough arm of the Grand Union Canal, at Cowley Peach Junction, and turn right towards Little Venice.